-Many culturally and linguistically diverse communities have a higher than average incidence of diabetes.
+Many culturally and linguistically diverse communities are at an increased risk of developing diabetes.
 Here’s how we can help.

 Australia is a culturally rich and diverse nation.
 Over 300 different languages are spoken in Australian homes today.

 Diverse in terms of country of birth, language spoken, religious affiliation or secular belief – and whether people are of Aboriginal or Torres Strait Islander descent.

 In 2019 almost 30 per cent of Australia’s populations was born overseas.